-The institutional arrangements put in place for the O&M of the water schemes should ensure sustainable management.
-However, the various stakeholders must be committed, transparent and properly resourced.

-The two water schemes, especially the Abokobi Area scheme, appear to be having quite substantial cash inflow.
-This is due to the fact that the water systems are quite new and therefore expenditure on maintenance is not high.
-Attempt must therefore be made to invest the excess income in the purchase of major parts e.g. the submersible pumps.
-Attempt must also be made to find reliable measures of investing the excess income against lean periods.
+- The institutional arrangements put in place for the O&M of the water schemes should ensure sustainable management.
+However, the various stakeholders must be committed, transparent and properly resourced. - The two water schemes, especially the Abokobi Area scheme, appear to be having quite substantial cash inflow.
+This is because the water systems are quite new and therefore expenditure on maintenance is not high.
+Attempts must therefore be made to invest the excess income in the purchase of major parts e.g. the submersible pumps.
+Attempts must also be made to find reliable measures of investing the excess income against lean periods. - The Pay-As-You-Fetch method is a sure way of ensuring availability of money for prompt O&M of community managed water systems. - Provision of standpipes with water meters is one of the sure ways of ensuring effective collection of money for actual water consumed. - Vendors, because they receive commission on water sales, are motivated to carry out their duties of keeping the environment tidy. - It has also been observed that the establishment of the water systems and involvement of the community in management has given jobs to the Technical Coordinator, Vendors and Caretakers. - Some progress has been made to a large extent in equipping the two Water Boards and their various watsan committees to enable them operate with a reasonable degree of success and on sound management principles. - Operating the Community Ownership and Management (COM) concept under the two small towns water supply schemes, with the kind of complex developmental history of the beneficiary communities, is a difficult and arduous task.
+It requires adequate time, patience, tact, deployment of a wide variety of participatory mobilization tools, facilitative skills, pooling of resources from within and without, particularly when sustainability is the primary objective.

-In the case of Oyibi Area, it is clear that using the generator sets for such community managed systems poses a real threat to the sustainability of the water scheme.
-It appears that after a period of 5 years this system cannot be maintained by the community if stringent measures are not taken.

-It is clear that the Pay-As-You-Fetch method as against monthly or quarterly flat rates is a sure way of ensuring sustainability of community managed water systems.

-Provision of standpipes with water meters is one of the sure ways of ensuring effective collection of money for actual water consumed.

-Vendors, because they receive commission on water sales, are motivated to carry out their duties of keeping the environment tidy.

-It has also been observed that the establishment of the water systems and involving the community in management has given jobs to the Technical Coordinator, Vendors and Caretakers.

-Some progress has been made to a large extent in equipping the two Water Boards and their various watsan committees to enable them operate with a reasonable degree of success and on sound management principles.

-Operating the Community Ownership and Management (COM) concept under the two small towns water supply schemes, with the kind of complex developmental history of the beneficiary communities, is a difficult and arduous task.
-It requires adequate time, patience, tact, deployment of a wide variety of participatory mobilization tools, facilitative skills, pooling resources from within and without, particularly when sustainability is the primary objective.

-Reference

-CWSA (2003 a).
-Facilities Management Plan for Abokobi Area Water Supply Scheme, Ghana.

-CWSA(2003b).
-Facilities Management Planfor Oyibi Area Water Supply Scheme, Ghana.

-CWSA (2003 c).
-Operation and Maintenance Manual: Abokobi Area Water Supply Scheme, Ghana.

-CWSA(2003 d).
-Operation and Maintenance Manual: Oyibi Area Water Supply Scheme, Ghana.

-CWSA(2004).
-Report on Water and Sanitation Development Board Learning Workshop: Prepared by Maple Consult, Ghana

-Contact addresses

-Simon Edem Asimah Regional Director Community Water and Sanitation Agency Greater Accra Region, P. O. Box AT 1184 Achimota-Accra, Ghana Email: seasimah@africaonline.com.gh

-Alexander Obuobisa-Darko Water and Sanitation Engineer Community Water and Sanitation Agency Greater Accra Region, P. O. Box AT 1184 Achimota-Accra, Ghana Email: alexobdarko@yahoo.com
+Acknowledgements

+The authors would like to extend thanks to all and sundry who contributed in diverse ways to make this paper a reality.